sharetribe/flex-docs/src/docs/background/features/index.md

 A transaction doesn't necessarily involve a payment.
 In its simplest form, a transaction could mean simply a thread of free messages between a customer and a provider.
-However, quite often a transaction involves a booking (a specific slot is reserved from the calendar of a listing), price calculation (the customer and provider agree on how much the customer should pay for the service provided by the provider), and a credit card payment.
+However, quite often a transaction involves a booking (a specific slot is reserved from the calendar of a listing) or order (an item is removed from the stock of a listing), price calculation (the customer and provider agree on how much the customer should pay for the service provided by the provider), and a credit card payment.
 In addition, you can store _protected data_ to each